DocSpring/craco-less/README.md

   - Run `yarn test`
 - 100% test coverage
   - Coverage will be printed after running tests.
-  - Open the coverage results in your browser: `$ open coverage/lcov-report/index.html`
+  - Open the coverage results in your browser: `open coverage/lcov-report/index.html`
 - All code is formatted with [Prettier](https://prettier.io/)
   - Run `prettier --write **/*.js`
   - If you use VS Code, I recommend enabling the `formatOnSave` option.